rodneyrehm/dalek-api/README.md

 * how will assertions access chai functions
   * how should we call these functions?
   * should they be officially registered as well?
-* how can actions/assertions use other actions/assertions in-line
-  * possibly create a new `Unit` instance to maintain full API signature - might be overhead
-  * instead of synchronous queueing return promises - might be confusing
 * how can conditional actions/assertions be integrated
   * possible push everything into a sub-`Unit`?
 * how can we improve query() chaining
+* how can we give plugins access to special data repos (_buffer, config, data, etc.)

 ## Solved Problems ##